rHermes/hackmud-scripts/README.md

 ##### Everything
 I haven't even started writing this yet :P

+##### Min maxer
+Something that would minmax my inventory.

+This could also work by taking a set of requirements and then optimizing a solution, given those requirements.

+##### Auto seller
+Something that could sell stuff automatically.

+##### Market listing indexer
+Something to index the market and store some stats.

 ##### Market listing fixer
 This would make sure that you have the best `items / listings` ratio possible.
+This would be done by juggling items in inventory.

 ### Charm